lesleyxyz/node-tile/README.md

 This means you require a bluetooth adapter.

 ## Running without root/sudo (Linux-specific)
-To use this package on linux, you will have to run the script as root to get access to your bluetooth adapter, or run the following command:
+To use this package on linux, you will have to run the script as root to get access to your bluetooth adapter.
+Otherwise you will get the error that the noble adapter's state is unauthorized.

+You can also fix this by running the following command:

 ```sh
 sudo setcap cap_net_raw+eip $(eval readlink -f `which node`)